Green Heart Love

 • Homemade Maple Dijon Vinaigrette: An easy dressing made from pantry staples.

-• Sweet Balsamic Glaze with Maple: This two-ingredient dressing transforms any food into an interesting bite of intense flavors.
+• Maple Balsamic Glaze This two-ingredient dressing transforms any food into an interesting bite of intense flavors.

 Oil free creamy balsamic dressing in a glass bottle next to fresh herbs and fruit.